Post job

 A swim coach is someone who teaches and trains people how to swim.
 A swim coach provides tips and techniques for people to follow if they want to learn how to swim.
 Demand for swimming teachers is growing, especially during summer where people travel to the beach and resorts to enjoy their vacations.
 A swim coach should know how to determine a student's skill, provide suitable teaching methods, and enhance the student's current swimming skill through specialized and customized swimming lessons.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, lifeguard/swim instructor responsibilities are more likely to require skills like "lifeguard training," "customer service," "cleanliness," and "pool deck."
-Meanwhile, a ski patrol might be skilled in areas such as "patrol," "trail maintenance," "cpr," and "guest service."
+Meanwhile, a ski patrol has duties that require skills in areas such as "patrol," "trail maintenance," "cpr," and "guest service."
 These differences highlight just how different the day-to-day in each role looks.

-In general, ski patrols study at similar levels of education than lifeguard/swim instructors.
+In general, ski patrols achieve similar levels of education than lifeguard/swim instructors.
 They're 1.9% more likely to obtain a Master's Degree while being 0.5% more likely to earn a Doctoral Degree.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from lifeguard/swim instructors resumes, they are more likely to have skills like "first-aid," "lifeguard training," "customer service," and "cleanliness."
-But a beach patrol lieutenant might have skills like "patrol," "aed," "law enforcement," and "safety guidelines."
+The required skills of the two careers differ considerably.
+For example, lifeguard/swim instructors are more likely to have skills like "first-aid," "lifeguard training," "customer service," and "cleanliness."
+But a beach patrol lieutenant is more likely to have skills like "patrol," "aed," "law enforcement," and "safety guidelines."

-When it comes to education, beach patrol lieutenants tend to earn similar education levels than lifeguard/swim instructors.
+When it comes to education, beach patrol lieutenants tend to earn similar degree levels compared to lifeguard/swim instructors.
 In fact, they're 0.3% more likely to earn a Master's Degree, and 0.5% more likely to graduate with a Doctoral Degree.